HarryFray/Portfolio/src/projects/accustorm.md

 Designed React component structure and Redux store, integrating database queries into state

-Configured testing environment in command line using Jest with Enzyme to improve workflow

 Connected google places api and Mapbox GL to display business information at specific locations